-So, what is this mysterious cannabinoid, really?
+But what is this mysterious cannabinoid, really?
 Delta-8 THC is produced naturally in cannabis plants in small amounts so many companies create it through a conversion process involving CBD.
 This requires the use of a solvent and acid and is used to produce larger amounts of Delta 8 products.
-Delta-8 THC is one of the first cannabinoids to really gain recognition in the hemp market both recreationally and medicinally.
-Delta-8 THC offers cannabis users a different type of experience that many find incomparable.
-Primarily, Delta-8’s reputation is built on the smooth high it offers, minus the psychotropic effects associated with THC.
+Delta-8 THC is one of the first cannabinoids to really gain recognition in the hemp market.

-So, how does Delta-8 THC measure up next to other cannabinoids like HHC?
+So, how does Delta-8 THC differ from other cannabinoids like HHC?
 Let’s dive into a side-by-side comparison of the two.

 HHC and Delta-8 THC – What is the Difference?

-As Delta-8 THC and HHC continue to pop up in the cannabis market, everyone wants to know which one of the two is the best.
-If we’re giving something other than THC a shot, it has to be top-of-the-line, right?
+As Delta-8 THC and HHC continue to pop up in the cannabis market, everyone wants to know which one of the two is the “best”.

 Delta-8 THC and HHC are two of the most favored cannabinoids and their reasons why are evident.
 They both have some interesting characteristics.
-From conversion processes to acclaimed potencies and efficacy rates, these are two leading compounds worth talking about.
 Let’s review the differences between Delta-8 THC and HHC.